kory33/blokus-engine/doc/game/rules_en.md

 ## Prerequisites

-* A "board" is defined and noted as `B`
+* A "board" is defined and denoted by `B`
-* A board has "cells", and they are represented as `B\[i,j] (1 <= i, j <= 12)`
+* A board has "cells" and they are represented as `B\[i,j] (1 <= i, j <= 12)`.
-* First player's "beginning cell" is B[3, 3] and the latter player's is B[10, 10]
+* "beginning cell" of the former player is `B[3, 3]` and the same of the latter player is `B[10, 10]`.

 ## Rules
 * A player's "area" is defined as the cells on which the player has made a "placement"
-* A placement consists of several cells that are connected on their sides.
+* A placement consists of several cells that are connected by their sides.
 * A "turn" is completed by a player's placement
   - If no placement is available to the player, its turn gets skipped.
-* Upon making a placement, a player has to ensure that
+* Upon making a placement, a player has to ensure that:
   - All the cells in a placement must be connected each other by their sides.
-  - In the first placement, the player has to include its beginning cell.
+  - In the first placement, the player has to include its "beginning cell".
-  - From the second placement, the player has to include one of cells that "touches" the player area by their vertices.
+  - From the second placement, the player has to include one of cells which touch the player area by their vertices.
-  - All the cells in the placement must not touch any of the player area cells by their side.
+  - All the cells in the placement must not touch any of the player area cells by their sides.
   - All the cells in the placement must not be the player's or the adversary's area.
 * A "size" of a placement is defined as the number of cells in a placement.
-* In a single game session, a player can make:
+* In a single game session, a player can make following placements:
   - 10 placements with size of 3
   - 5 placements with size of 4
   - 2 placements with size of 5